NamesJ/2-SAT-Solver/README.md

 # 2-SAT-Solver
 A 2-sat solver class written in python.
 Expressions are passed an init parameter to CNF class.
-The format of the expression is similar to a regular boolean expression, except the variables are format strings ("{0}") where each different number represents a different variable
+The format of the expression is similar to a regular boolean expression, except the variables are format strings ("{0}") where each different number represents a different variable.

 # Example
 ```